 Professional massage therapists must be dedicated to the profession, responsible, ethical, caring, and able to work independently.
 They must have a thorough knowledge of musculoskeletal anatomy and therapeutic techniques.
 Massage therapists often speak in front of groups to promote the practice of massage.
-They must be able to communicate with clients and other health professionals clearly, and in writing concisely and correctly.
+They must be able to clearly, concisely, and correctly communicate with clients and other health professionals verbally and in writing.
 Massage is a rewarding career and it is hard work!
-You must have strong hands and good body mechanics to maintain a lifelong career.
-You will need a comprehensive set of “people skills” to work with a variety of different individuals in cross cultural environments.
+Massage therapists must have strong hands and good body mechanics to maintain a lifelong career.
+They will need a comprehensive set of “people skills” to work with a variety of different individuals in cross-cultural environments.

-10. Will a criminal record keep me from being able to become licensed in the field of massage therapy?
+12. Will a criminal record keep me from being ale to become licensed in the field of massage therapy?

-A felony conviction may affect a graduate’s ability to attain a state license.
-It may also affect your ability to be placed in an externship.
-You should consider writing to the North Carolina Board of Massage and Bodywork Therapy to explain the circumstances of your conviction prior to enrollment in the Therapeutic Massage Program.
-Graduation from the Therapeutic Massage Program and passing the Massage & Bodywork Licensing Exam (MBLEx) do not guarantee the state of North Carolina will grant you a license.
+A criminal record may affect a graduate’s ability to attain a state license.
+It may also affect internship placements.
+Students with a criminal record should consider writing to the North Carolina Board of Massage and Bodywork Therapy to explain the circumstances of the conviction prior to enrollment in the Therapeutic Massage Program.
+Graduation from the Therapeutic Massage Program and passing the Massage & Bodywork Licensing Exam (MBLEx) do not guarantee the state of North Carolina will grant a license to practice.

-11. How do I get accepted into the Therapeutic Massage Program?
+13. How do I get accepted into the Therapeutic Massage program?

-For further information about the Health Science admission’s process, visit the admissions link.
+For further information about the Health Sciences admissions process, visit the health sciences admissions.

-Students accepted into the program will be required to complete the following prior to enrollment: (1) attend a required student orientation; (2) receive a professional massage from a Licensed Massage and Bodywork Therapist and complete the form provided by the Program Director, which will be signed by the LMBT; and (3) complete an interview with the Program Director or faculty member.
+Students accepted into the program will be required to complete the following prior to enrollment: (1) attend student orientation; (2) receive a professional massage from a Licensed Massage and Bodywork Therapist, and (3) complete an interview with the Program Director.